staircase-dev/piso/docs/user_guide/case_studies/football.rst

     The Champions League quarter-final between Chelsea and Liverpool in 2009 is recognised as among the best games of all time.
-    Liverpool scored twice in the first half at 19'and 28'.
-Chelsea then opened their account in the second half with three unanswered goals at 51', 57' and 76'.
-Liverpool responded with two goals at 81' and 83' to put themselves ahead, however Chelsea drew with a last minute goal at 89' and advanced to the next stage on aggregate.
+    Liverpool scored twice in the first half in the 19th and 28th minute.
+    Chelsea then opened their account in the second half with three unanswered goals in the 51st, 57th and 76th minute.
+Liverpool responded with two goals in the 81st and 83rd minute to put themselves ahead, however Chelsea drew with a goal in the 89th minte and advanced to the next stage on aggregate.

 We start by importing :mod:`pandas` and :mod:`piso`